havietthang/Semantic-Edge-Enrichment-for-Inter-Community-Conflict-Prediction-in-Reddit/README.md

 ---

-## Repository Contents
+## Repository Layout

-This repository is intentionally simple.
-We keep the notebooks, the paper figures, and this single README.
-We do not use separate `requirements.txt`, `environment.yml`, `LICENSE`, `CITATION.cff`, `.gitignore`, `paper/`, `data/`, `results/`, or `docs/` files.
-All usage, data-access, reproducibility, citation, and figure/table information is kept here.
+We keep this repository intentionally simple.
+We use one large README instead of separate documentation files.
+This README contains the project description, notebook order, data-access notes, reproducibility notes, figure manifest, table summaries, citation text, and responsible-use notes.

 ```text
 .